mkabilov/pg2ch/README.md

 ```bash
     pgbench -U postgres -d pg2ch_test --time 30 --client 10
 ```
-- wait for `inactivity_merge_timeout` period (in our case 10 seconds) so that data in the memory gets flushed to the table
+- wait for `inactivity_merge_timeout` period (in our case 10 seconds) so that data in the memory gets flushed to the table in ClickHouse
 - check the sums of the `abalance` column both on ClickHouse and PostgreSQL:
     - ClickHouse: `SELECT SUM(abalance * sign) FROM pgbench_accounts` ([why multiply by `sign` column?](https://clickhouse.yandex/docs/en/operations/table_engines/collapsingmergetree/#example-of-use))
     - PostgreSQL: `SELECT SUM(abalance) FROM pgbench_accounts`